hot-glue-for-rails/hot-glue/README.md

 # VERSION HISTORY

+#### 2025-06-10 v0.6.19

+• Fixes magic button output behavior to correctly show the string returned by the bang menthod
+• Fixes internal syntax of modify_as for modified fields; note default is now 'Yes' and 'No' for radio buttons
+• fixes destroy behavior with explicit .destroy! and ActiveRecord::RecordNotDestroyed; documents previously undocumented 4th parameter for attachment input

 #### 2025-05-18  v0.6.18
-• Significant additions to `--alt-foreign-key-lookups` which can now work:
+• Significant additions to `--alt-foreign-key-lookup` which can now work:
 - on its own, without needing a factory (`--factory-creation`)
 - with a factory
 - with our without the hawk